docpad-archive/documentation/FAQ.md

 Run `npm install buildr` and that'll fix it.
 This is because the skeleton you're currently running utilises the buildr plugin, as such we need to have buildr installed.

 ### Help!
+I get a whole bunch of npm / missing module/package / installation failed errors

+If your using [DropBox](http://db.tt/RxyNWZw) (an online syncing & backup tool) and your project is inside your DropBox folder, then click the dropbox menu icon and select "Pause Syncing".
+Once this is done, try whatever you were doing again, you may need to run `rm -Rf node_modules; npm install` as well.
+Once it's all working, then you're free to resume dropbox syncing.

+If you're still experiencing issues, then be sure to post about it on the [issue tracker](https://github.com/balupton/docpad/issues).

+### Help!
 The growl notifications aren't displaying?

 I got confused by this too, turns out you need to download the growl installer from the [growl website](http://growl.info/), and inside it will be another installer at `Extras/growlnotify/growlnotify.pkg` which you need to install too.
 What this package does it provides command line applications that ability to call growl which is needed as docpad is a command line application.